• Skip to primary navigation

 • Butter - Room temperature butter makes the cookie dough soft and chewy and adds a rich flavor.
 We prefer European butter because it has a higher fat content resulting in a crisper, more buttery cookie.

-• Granulated sugar - Granulated sugar adds sweetness and helps the cookies spread as the sugar melts.
+• Brown and Granulated sugar - Granulated sugar adds sweetness and helps the cookies spread as the sugar melts.

-• All-purpose flour - Four is the foundation of the cookies.
+• All-purpose flour - Flour is the foundation of the cookies.

 • Egg yolk - Egg binds the ingredients together.
 Use a room temperature egg yolk so it spreads evenly in the cookie dough.